 Affiliation(s): University of British Columbia

-Dr. Tremlett’s research program is funded through operating grants from the Canadian Institutes of Health Research (CIHR), the MS Society of Canada, the MS Scientific Research Foundation, the US National MS Society among others.
-She is trained in pharmacoepidemiology and multiple sclerosis with a PhD from Cardiff University, UK.
-Her research interests include: the natural history of MS; prognosis and predictors of disease progression in MS; mortality; safety and effectiveness of the immunomodulatory drugs (IMDs) for MS; pharmacogenomics; MS epidemiology; incidence and prevalence of MS; life expectancy in MS; comorbidities and MS; pregnancy and MS; impact of parental MS on childhood developmental outcomes; health administrative data; the MS prodrome; the gut microbiome and MS.
+Dr. Helen Tremlett is a Professor at the University of British Columbia, Vancouver, Canada in the Faculty of Medicine, Division of Neurology and Djavad Mowafaghian Centre for Brain Health.
+Dr Tremlett’s research program is funded through operating and foundation grants from the Canadian Institutes of Health Research (CIHR), the MS Society of Canada, the MS Scientific Research Foundation, the US National MS Society, the Canada Chair Program, among others.
+Dr. Tremlett trained in pharmacoepidemiology and multiple sclerosis with a PhD from Cardiff University, UK.
+She heads the Tremlett Lab and the Epidemiology in MS research program with the vision of fostering excellence in multi-disciplinary clinical and epidemiological research to advance treatment-related knowledge and improve outcomes in those with MS. Ongoing research studies include: the MS prodrome, safety and effectiveness of the disease-modifying drugs for MS; pharmacogenomics; risk of MS in special populations; impact of comorbidities on MS outcomes; and the gut microbiome and MS.

 How did you become interested in MS research?
 What inspires you to continue advancing research in this field?